dlink/vlib/README.md

+NOTICE: This the Python 2.7 version of this libary.
+This version is deprecated and no longer supported, as of 06/2021.

 Python Application Development - Core Library Classes

 Developed over a period of time to address reoccurring requirements for most all applications.
 It provides the following modules: